Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

   - Cybervator: Minia, Jax, Airiona, Xenos, Ace, Harmony
   - Chief: Kyshumu, Alex
 - Max learns about limiters and realizes that neck/head band
+- Spike/Max discovers that the database of hidden history he found included data from the CSDs of Cybervators Yaharia and Bursun.
+This info hidden was passesd through generation waiting to be used when Citizens was ready for it.
+Maybe the original invintor of the CSD or spikes ancestor media owner who first created the CNS to make spetical of Cybervator killing Cyber.Beast to cover up the war.
+This was approiated by Yaharia to create the CNS of today.
+Once she died Spike became the sol owner

 ## Act 1
 ### 1. Ordinary World